FREE SHIPPING on orders over $75 International: over $250

 Tokoname Clay For Japanese Tea

 Tokoname kyusu are unglazed.
 Furthermore, the clay naturally has plenty of minerals that wonderfully interact with the tea.
 These minerals make the tea smooth, sweet, and rounded, which you can easily notice when drinking some of the sharper Japanese green teas.
-Not to mention, many Japanese tea enthusiasts note that the iron-rich clay intensifies the umami of green teas.
-Read more
+Many Japanese tea enthusiasts note that the iron-rich clay enhances the umami of green teas.
+Read more.

-A teapot made from this clay naturally possesses heat reduction speed and low porosity.
+A teapot made from this clay naturally has a slow heat-transfer rate and low porosity.
 Unlike Yixing teaware, it seasons very slowly which means it's perfect for use with a variety of teas.
 Somewhat similar to Chaozhou ware.
 However, you will probably feel naturally inclined to mostly use a Tokoname teapot with Japanese teas, considering how well they pair.

 Indeed, the low heat conduction of a Tokoname kyusu makes it perfect for brewing Japanese green teas which require low water temperatures.
 For example, sencha, gyokuro, and tamaryokucha